ppone/docs/integrations/chartmogul.md

 * The integration does not sync refunds or failed payments.

 * Only invoices paid in full will be marked as paid on ChartMogul.
 Partial payments are not supported by ChartMogul.

+* Updates to invoices are not synced to ChartMogul.
+If you need to modify an invoice and wish to see it reflected in ChartMogul then you must delete it on ChartMogul first, or perform the edit on ChartMogul also.

+* If you wish to change the billing interval of an existing plan then you must create a new plan with a new ID.
+Otherwise, the plan will continue to exist on ChartMogul with the old billing interval.